docker/docs/machine/drivers/hyper-v.md

 Open the **Hyper-V Manager**.
 (On Windows 10, just search for the Hyper-V Manager in the search field in the lower left search field.)

-Select the Virtual Switch Manager on the left-side **Actions** panel.
+Select the Virtual Switch Manager in the right-side **Actions** panel.

 ![Hyper-V manager](../img/hyperv-manager.png)